Marissa Quinn is a full time artist in Encinitas, California where she grew up in connection with the sea and marine cycles.

-In 2014 Quinn landed a solo exhibition at the Museum of Art and History in Lancaster, California, launching her into a full time career as an artist.
-After working in collaboration with environmental researchers from across the country, Quinn's studies lead her back to sea where she now illustrates stories of marine growth and degradation while collaborating with oceanic conservation groups including Lonely Whale, Surfrider Foundation, Keiko Conservation, and Changing Tides Foundation.
+During her MFA research, Quinn communicated with environmental and ecological researchers from across the country, which ultimately exposed her to living a conservation lifestyle.
+Her work and studies inspired her back to the sea where she now illustrates stories of marine growth and degradation while setting an eco-conscious example to her sea-side hometown.
+In addition to creating her fine art, Quinn enjoys collaborating with oceanic conservation groups including Lonely Whale, Surfrider Foundation, Keiko Conservation, and Changing Tides Foundation.

 Her work is currently in several galleries and locally curated spaces between San Diego and Los Angeles including Sparks Gallery, Copa Vida, and Flower Pepper Gallery, with murals located in Michigan, Maryland, Ohio, and San Diego.

 2014- MFA, Azusa Pacific University, painting and drawing concentration

 2011- BFA, Azusa Pacific University, painting and drawing concentration